Pancreas - inflammation of

-Necrotizing pancreatitis (in which pancreatic tissue dies) can lead to cyst like pockets and abscesses.
+Necrotizing pancreatitis (in which pancreatic tissue dies) can lead to cyst-like pockets and abscesses.
 Because of the location of the pancreas, inflammation spreads easily.
-In severe cases, fluid-containing toxins and enzymes leaks from the pancreas through the abdomen.
+In severe cases, fluid-containing toxins and enzymes leak from the pancreas through the abdomen.
 This can damage blood vessels and lead to internal bleeding, which may be life threatening.

 Signs and Symptoms